Updated on: August 2, 2024

 🥉 3.
 Bark — Good Web & Social Media App Monitoring on iOS

-Bark’s web filtering is pretty good, too.
+Bark’s web filtering on iOS is pretty good, too.
 It always blocked inappropriate sites in my tests, even when I tried using a VPN.

 With Bark, you also get real-time location tracking on iOS.
 This is an excellent safety feature that always informs you where your kids are — and with pretty good accuracy, too!
 This is a feature that both Qustodio and Norton Family provide, so it’s great to see Bark now includes it as well.

-Unfortunately, Bark lacks time limits — this is something all other competitors on this list offer, but it does provide access to a scheduling feature that’s very easy to use.
+Unfortunately, Bark doesn’t let you set time limits for your kid’s iPhone and iPad devices.
+That said, it does provide access to a scheduling feature that’s very easy to use.

 Bark’s iOS kids app doesn’t come with uninstall protection — you instead have to use Apple’s built-in Screen Time parental control to prevent kids from uninstalling the kids app.
 I don’t think that’s a good workaround, as it’s pretty easy for kids to bypass Screen Time’s restrictions.

 Bark allows you to monitor unlimited iOS devices, and it has 2 tier-based subscriptions — Bark Jr. ($49.00 / year) comes with screen time management, web filtering, and location tracking, and Bark Premium ($14.00 / month) adds access to all features.
-Unlike the other iOS parental control apps on this list, Bark doesn’t have a money-back guarantee, but it has a 7-day free trial.
+Bark doesn’t have a money-back guarantee, but it has a 7-day free trial.

 Bottom Line:

-Bark provides good web and social media app monitoring on iOS, as it can monitor text messages, images, chats, emails, and more.
+Bark provides good web and social media app monitoring on iOS, as it can monitor text messages, images, chats, emails, and more at the account level, so it’s difficult to bypass.
 But it doesn’t show everything your child does online — it only alerts you if it detects something concerning.
 It also has good web filtering, a user-friendly scheduling feature, and accurate location tracking.
 Bark can monitor an unlimited number of iOS devices, and it has 2 affordable tier-based subscriptions (but it doesn’t back them with a money-back guarantee).

 Read the full Bark review here